The other day I found myself in a very interesting conversation about strangers.

 A portion of our entry fee goes to Kidsport, so we are giving back a little as well.

 The scoring algorithm our good friend Trevor Galon came up with would rival that of university mathematician.
-Trevor plans the entire Coveted Cup and our hats Continue Reading
+Trevor plans the entire Coveted Cup and our Continue Reading

 Anytime you cross someone in a bad way they will remember.
 Your reputation is your business.
 We have the ability to communicate online with thousands of people instantly, it is what those people say about you that becomes your reputation.